uranuz/ivy/def_spec.md

 	#)

-2. def.pos - definition of block of positional attributes.
-Syntax is exactly the same as for key-value attributes, but `def.pos` word is used.
+2. var - definition of block of positional attributes.
+Syntax is exactly the same as for key-value attributes, but `var` word is used.

 3. def.kwd - definition of keyword.
 Exactly this name should be present in specified position Syntax is: